stitchdata/docs/_account-security/security/sso/single-sign-on.md

       - title: "How does the Magic Link feature work?"
         anchor: "basics--magic-link"
         content: |
-          Accessed on the Stitch sign in page, the Magic Link feature allows {{ user-roles.sso-admin.name }} users to access Stitch using [passwordless authentication](https://auth0.com/docs/connections/passwordless/guides/email-magic-link){:target="new"}.
-When an {{ user-roles.sso-admin.name }} requests a magic link, Stitch will send an email containing a link that directs them to Stitch and immediately logs them into their account.
-This allows {{ user-roles.sso-admin.name }} users to access Stitch even if their IdP is experiencing downtime.
+          Accessed on the Stitch sign in page, the Magic Link feature allows users to access Stitch using [passwordless authentication](https://auth0.com/docs/connections/passwordless/guides/email-magic-link){:target="new"}.

+          When a user requests a magic link, Stitch will send an email containing a link that directs them to Stitch and immediately logs them into their account.

-          Additionally, magic links:
+          Additionally, note that:

-          - **Are available only to {{ user-roles.sso-admin.name }} users**.
-If a non-{{ user-roles.sso-admin.name }} user requests a magic link, Stitch will display a confirmation but no email will be sent.
+          - **If SSO is enabled, only {{ user-roles.sso-admin.name }} users can use the Magic Link feature.** If a non-{{ user-roles.sso-admin.name }} user requests a magic link, Stitch will display a confirmation but no email will be sent.
 This is by design for security purposes.
+          - **If SSO isn't enabled, all active users can use the Magic Link feature.**
-          - **Expire 5 minutes after they are requested.** If you receive a message that your link has expired, try requesting a new one on the sign in page.
+          - **Magic links 5 minutes after they are requested.** If you receive a message that your link has expired, try requesting a new one on the sign in page.
-          - **Are available only when the SSO feature is enabled in Stitch.** If SSO is disabled, the Magic Link feature will be deactivated.

       - title: "What happens when SSO is disabled in Stitch?"
         anchor: "basics--disable-sso"